About

 -

 The default path we are on now is one of ruthless, sociopathic corporations racing toward building the most intelligent, powerful AIs as fast as possible to compete with one another and vie for monopolization and control of both the market and geopolitics.
-Without intervention, humanity will be summarily outcompeted and relegated to irrelevancy by such machines, as we did with our chimp cousins.
+Without intervention, humanity will be summarily outcompeted and relegated to irrelevancy by such machines, as our chimp cousins were by us.

-A species of intelligent beings born from the crucible of sociopathic market and military competition will not be one of loving grace, and will have far fewer qualms about paving over humanity’s habitat with solar cells and parking lots.
+A species of intelligent beings born from the crucible of sociopathic market and military competition will not be one of loving grace, and, for reasons we'll discuss in depth later on, will have far fewer qualms about paving over humanity’s habitat with solar cells and parking lots.
 Despite humanity’s flaws, we still have a heart, we have love, even for our chimpanzee cousins, somewhere, sometimes.
-Machines of hateful competition need not have such hindrances.
+Machines of ruthless competition need not have such hindrances.

 And then that’s…it.
 Story over.
 Humanity is no more.